hibrantapia/Earthquakes_Explained/README.md

 <h2 align="left">Recipe</h2>

-1. In this simple GitHub Repository, I uploaded 1 Jupyter Notebook file (.ipynb), containing the source code and full explanation of this beautiful graphs.
+1. In this simple GitHub Repository, I uploaded 1 Jupyter Notebook file (Earthquakes_Explained.ipynb), containing the source code and full explanation of this beautiful graphs and visualizations.
+2. You can also find the full source code on [this Google Colab.](https://colab.research.google.com/drive/1H3EcysnS0dWBB99ZJaNVQrBczZH7BuHo?usp=sharing)
-2. You don't need anything special to run the program.
+3. You don't need anything special to run the program.

 #### Check out my social stuff for more: